-1) De Minimus Personal Use of County Vehicles While on Duty, General Order 01.16.052, numerous instances;

-- 2) Unauthorized Passengers, General Order 01.16.037, many instances; - 3) Cellular Phone, General Order 01.35.090, many instances; - 4) Off Duty Conduct, General Order 01.29.310;
+- 1) De Minimus Personal Use of County Vehicles While on Duty, General Order 01.16.052, numerous instances; - 2) Unauthorized Passengers, General Order 01.16.037, many instances; - 3) Cellular Phone, General Order 01.35.090, many instances; - 4) Off Duty Conduct, General Order 01.29.310;

 The Investigation into this matter was not forwarded, due to the sensitive personal nature of some information in the investigation, to the Board of Inquiry, and you were afforded an opportunity to address investigative concerns directly with Chief Mike Evans.
 A predisciplinary hearing was conducted regarding this matter on June 20, 2011.
 You had guild representation present during the predisciplinary hearing in the form a guild representative and the attorney for the guild, Mr. Mark Makler.
 You presented verbal input at the predisciplinary hearing.
 During that hearing you presented information that prompted some additional review by the Internal Affairs Unit (to include a daily review of your Automatic Vehicle Locator records, as well as Computer Aided Dispatch records).
-The Internal Affairs Unit contacted you by telephone and asked if you wished to go over this information before a final disciplinary decision was reached.
+The Internal Affairs Unit contacted you by telephone and asked if you wished to go over this information with them, affording you an opportunity to present detailed explanatory and/or mitigating information for consideration before a final disciplinary decision was reached.
 You declined such offer, and told the investigator that he could tell Chief Evans that you agree that you drove your county issued patrol vehicle for 8,000 miles for personal use and purposes outside the scope, duties, and responsibilities in your capacity as a Deputy Sheriff.
 Additionally, a confidential conversation, with your permission, with Dr. Best took place and the information that she shared was taken into consideration.
+Therefore, all of the information provided has been taken into careful consideration before determining a final action.